microsoft/o365-moodle/local/o365docs/local_o365.md

 -   The sync job runs in the Moodle cron, and syncs 1000 users at a time.
 -   By default, this runs once per day at 1:00 AM in the time zone local to your server.
--   To sync large sets of users more quickly, you can increase the freqency of the Sync users with Azure AD task using the Scheduled tasks management page.
+-   To sync large sets of users more quickly, you can increase the frequency of the Sync users with Azure AD task using the Scheduled tasks management page.
 See [Scheduled\_tasks](Scheduled_tasks "wikilink").

 There are four options that affect user sync: